The Nexus Letter: Your Secret Weapon for VA Claim Approval

 Step-by-Step Guide

-1. Gather Your Documentation: Compile relevant service records (DD-214, deployment orders, exposure records) and complete civilian and military medical records related to the condition.
+1. Gather Your Documentation: Compile relevant service records (DD-214, deployment orders, exposure records) and complete civilian and military medical records related to the condition for clinical review.

 2. Identify a Medical Professional: